Sept. 16- To Roncesvalles: 16 miles (adjusted to 20 miles for inclines), nine hours

 I find that rather than letting my mind wander, I am in deep concentration all day, watching my footing.
 A New Yorker, who walks with me a bit, agrees.
 She says it’s a gift to have all the cobwebs cleared out of our minds and it will make us sharper thinkers in the end.

 We arrive in Pamplona early enough to sightsee.
 Famous for the running of the bulls each July, the high wall around the old town and the massive stone buildings give the city a certain charm.
-We enjoy a great Menu del Dia (menu of the day: 3 courses plus wine) and call it a day.
+We enjoy a great Menu del Dia (menu of the day: three courses plus wine) and call it a day.